21 Mar 2022

-This also includes a network of people who have connections to these areas; some of whom have established the Parrtjima Festival Reference Group (PFRG) to guide and help create Parrtjima.
+This includes a network of people who have connections to these areas; some of whom established the Parrtjima Festival Reference Group (PFRG) to guide and help create the Parrtjima Festival.

 Stay at Discovery Parks - Alice Springs

-A wide range of accommodation options are available depending on your budget from luxurious, self-contained deluxe cabins to budget-friendly rooms, safari tents and sites for caravans and tents.
+A wide range of accommodation options include luxurious, self-contained deluxe cabins to budget-friendly rooms, safari tents and sites for caravans and tents.

-Aside form attending Parrtjima, which will change your perspective on Indigenous culture, Alice Springs is the perfect place to begin any outback adventure in the Northern Territory.
+Aside from attending Parrtjima, Alice Springs is the perfect place to begin any outback adventure.

-Explore and learn the land’s ancient culture and history, take in beautiful and culturally significant artwork by local Aboriginal artists, or join a cultural event or activity such as Parrtjima – Australia's only authentic Aboriginal light festival!
+Explore the Red Centre, take in artwork by local Aboriginal artists and join Parrtjima – Australia's only authentic Aboriginal light festival.